TG-UserBot/TG-UserBot/README.md

 A modular Telegram UserBot for Python which uses the [Telethon][telethon] library.
 It is made to help you do your usual client tasks without the hassle and also has some additional useful features.

 [![Documentation Status][docsbadge]][docs]

-### Deploy to Heroku Directly
-- Go to https://redislabs.com/ and make a free 30 MB database and copy it's endpoint and password.
-- Clone the repository and install the requirements.
-Read the procedure section below.
-- Add your API keys and Redis endpoint and password in your config's telethon section.
-- Run the bot, login once till the bot running.
-Finally, exit the script with ``Ctrl + C`` and use the button below to deploy.
-- If the deploy button doesn't work for you, use this [template link][heroku-deploy-template].
+#

+## Heroku guide is available [here](heroku-guide).
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)][heroku-deploy]

-``Incase your session becomes invalid, just run the bot locally again, it will delete your old session from Redis.
-Then run it again, login and exit it and restart your dyno on Heroku.``
+``Incase your Redis session renders invalid, run the userbot locally again, it will delete your old session from Redis.
+Then re-run the userbot again, login and exit it and restart your dyno on Heroku.``

-### Requirements
+#

+## Requirements:

 - Python 3.7.3 or above.
 - A Telegram [API key][tg-apps] (API ID and hash).

-### Procedure
+- Redis Endpoint and Password from [Redis Labs](redis)
+   - Redis session is optional but is needed if you are planning to use AFK and PM-Permit.

+## Procedure:

 Clone the repository.